bergberg/model_rw_benchmarking/article.md

 ---------------------

-As a part of model validation, we often want to compare the outcomes of several models on a set of common subjects.
-For instance, we would want to compare ratings by several banks on common counterparties, or compare the outcomes of different [...]
+As a part of model validation, we often want to compare the outcomes of several models on a set of common subjects, for instance, when we compare ratings by several banks on common counterparties [...]

 Model description
 ---------------------